rancher/dashboard/docusaurus/docs/extensions/api/provisioning.md

   plugin.register('machine-config', 'my-provisioner', () => import('./src/test.vue'));
 ```

-This example registers that no cloud credential is needed and registers a custom component to be used for Machine Configuration within a node/machine pool - this is the same as with Node Drivers - e.g. with the OpenStack node driver example.
+> This example registers that no cloud credential is needed and registers a custom component to be used for Machine Configuration within a node/machine pool - this is the same as with Node Drivers - e.g. with the OpenStack node driver example.

 ### Custom tabs in the Cluster's Cluster Configuration

-When creating a cluster or editing the cluster the user can see a set of `Cluster Configuration` tabs that contain configuration applicable to the entire cluster.
+When creating or editing the cluster the user can see a set of `Cluster Configuration` tabs that contain configuration applicable to the entire cluster.

 Extensions can add additional tabs here.